Ueur/Google_Scholar_Python_New_Entries/readme.txt

 must pip install scholarly

 all professors included in professor list except for:
-Pam Daniels
+P. Daniels
-Greg Holderfield
+G. Holderfield
-Breton Johnson
+B. Johnson
-Manohar Kulkarni
+M. Kulkarni
-Seth Lichter
+S. Lichter
-Mark Werwath
+M. Werwath

 whose articles in Google Scholar do not link to their pages